Kannan171/tp/docs/UserGuide.md

 It guarantees
 1. No duplicate contacts
-2. No module conflicts for each group member
+2. No module conflicts for each teammate
 3. No overlapping meetings

 Additionally, TeamSync performs basic validation on other contact details.

+### Timetable view

+TeamSync offers both a textual and a visual representation of schedules.
+Its colour-coded timetable clearly distinguishes between meetings and each teammate's modules, allowing you to coordinate schedules efficiently.

 ## Quick Start